• Skip to primary navigation

 Step by step photos

-1. The first step is to mix up the cinnamon sugar topping.
-All you need to do is stir together the granulated sugar and ground cinnamon in a small dish.
+1. Step 1: Mix up the cinnamon sugar topping.
+All you need to do is stir together the granulated sugar and cinnamon in a small dish.
 Set the cinnamon sugar aside for now.

-4. And now we are ready to put the peaches in the air fryer!
-Place the peach halves into the preheated air fryer, cut side up.
-Spread them out evenly in the air fryer basket.
+1. Step 4: Now we are ready to air fry!
+Place the peaches into the preheated air fryer, cut side up.
+Spread the peaches out evenly in the air fryer basket.

 Tips and tricks

-• Alternatively, you can line air fryer with a sheet of parchment paper that you pre-cut to the size of the bottom of the air fryer basket.
+3. line the air fryer with a sheet of parchment paper pre-cut to fit the bottom of the air fryer basket.
 Only add the parchment paper lining after the air fryer has been preheated, right before adding the peaches.

 • The air fryer makes it really convenient to check on the food; all you need to do is pull out the basket to take a quick peek.
 So when making the recipe for the first time, don't be afraid to check on their progress during the cook time to get the perfect amount of browning.